Reframe / Living

 Housing & Dining

-Beginning August 30, all students, faculty, and staff must provide proof of vaccination or approved exemption to access campus.
+All students, faculty, and staff must provide proof of vaccination or approved exemption to access campus.
 Vaccination or exemption will be verified with an ID sticker, and IDs must be worn at all times.
 Read more here.

 - Per the San Francisco Department of Health guidelines, the college will be making assignments based on double occupancy (2 persons per sleeping room)